 Ignored Long-Term Cost; The true cost of this financing is not just the $21 million principal plus ~$12.5 million in interest.
 The total cost should also include the $4 million in diverted tax revenue that will fund the advocacy for this and future projects, a recurring expense not accounted for in a standard bond comparison.

 Pattern of Unchecked Conflicts; The council's failure to address similar conflicts with other members (e.g., Zack Matheny/DGI and LGC board member Nancy Hoffmann) shows a disregard for the law.
+Both GSF board members Mark Prince and Mark Brazil are also DGI board members, while Adrian Smith, currently on the GSF board, was Chair of DGI before suddenly not so in 2025, creating shared financial interests across the two nonprofits, one of which is currently under SBI investigation.

 Abuzuaiter is charged with impartially overseeing the performance and spending of the GSF.
 Simultaneously, as a GSF board member, she has a fiduciary duty to advance the interests of the foundation.
 These obligations are in direct conflict with her role as Mayor, which has so far prioritized GSF over Greensboro’s taxpayers.
 A financing process compromised by officials who are legally prohibited from participating cannot be considered lawful, transparent or in the public interest.